 While tattoo allergies are quite rare, there is a possibility of serious health consequences.
 The reaction can be seen immediately in some cases but often does not present a reaction until 48 hours or even a few weeks after getting the tattoo.
 In rare cases, it could happen months later.

 Allergic reactions can sometimes be misinterpreted for normal tattoo healing, as individuals will often experience the same symptoms.
-Skin reactions to tattoo ink can present in a few different ways, which we’ll take a look at now.
+Skin reactions to tattoo ink can present themselves in a few different ways, which we’ll break down in this article.

 It’s important to know the most common indications of a tattoo allergy, just in case you have a reaction to tattoo ink.
-That way, you’ll be prepared to address any issues right away — even though most people don’t experience an allergic reaction.
+That way, you’ll be prepared to address any issues right away — keep in mind that most people don’t experience an allergic reaction.

 Potential signs of a tattoo allergy include the following:

 Take action right away if you experience an allergic reaction to tattoo ink.
 Treatment by a doctor could be necessary.
 It may also be helpful to talk with your tattoo artist, who could provide more information about the ingredients in the ink.